 The trip will cost you about $6 and is the equivalent of a very cheap harbor cruise.

 Bus from Bondi Junction

 The 380 bus will get you there in just over 30 minutes and will cost you about $4.

 You will stop by Bondi Beach on the way, and if you wanted to take advantage of the Bondi to Watsons Bay hike that we mentioned earlier you could get off the bus at the northern end of the beach at the Campbell Parade stop and walk from there.

 Parking is limited but I have always managed to find something.
 Just depends how far you are prepared to walk.

-If you managed to fit all of this into a single day then my hat goes off to you.
+If you can fit all of this into a single day then my hat goes off to you!